-We incorporate and include third-party software into and with our applications and service offerings and expect to continue to do so.
-The operation of our applications and service offerings could be impaired if errors occur in the third-party software that we use.
+We incorporate and include third-party software into and with our applications and service offerings could be impaired if errors occur in the third-party software that we use.
 It may be more difficult for us to correct any defects in third-party software because the development and maintenance of the software is not within our control.
 Accordingly, our business could be adversely affected in the event of any errors in this software.
-There can be no assurance that any third-party licensors will continue to make their software available to us on acceptable terms, to invest the appropriate levels of resources in their software to maintain and enhance its capabilities, or to remain in business.
+There can be no assurance that any third-party licensors will continue to make their software to maintain and enhance its capabilities, or to remain in business.
 Any impairment in our relationship with these third-party licensors could harm our ability to maintain and expand the reach of our service, increase listener hours and sell advertising each of which could harm our operating results, cash flow and financial condition.